xactivecom/Waterloo-SCS3584-Project/README.md

-# Waterloo SGS3584 Group Project
+# Canadian Politics and Economic Prosperity (1980–2025)

+University of Waterloo
+Course: 0049-016 (SCS 3584) - Statistics for Data Science
+Date: April 13, 2026

-This repository contains the JUpyter notebook and data files of the group project.
+This repository contains the Jupyter notebook, data files and report documents for the course group project.